 1.)
 Open space details, landscaping, buffering and conservation enhancements are shown on watershed enhancement plans and landscape exhibits.

 2.)
 Along all internal streets, the developer shall install at least the equivalent of one street tree per home and two per home for corner lots where homes front on two streets.
 In areas where the streets are “unloaded” and do not contain homes, medium class street trees shall be placed at every 50’ on-center on average.
 The foregoing notwithstanding, the Applicant or its successor may place trees intended for such areas with unloaded streets elsewhere within the same Detached Subareas based on site conditions and with the intent to redistribute such trees to be planted or grouped within a specific area of the such Subareas.
 Street trees shall be subject to approval of the Columbus City Forester at time of installation and shall be a minimum of two inches (2”) caliper at time of planting.

+3.)
+In Subarea B-1, within the naturalized buffer of 25 to 50 feet behind the existing homes along Renner and Alton Darby Creek Roads as generally depicted on Development Plan exhibits, the developer shall install mounding with an average height of 3 to 5 feet with appropriate breaks for positive drainage or utility needs.
+On the mounds, evergreen trees shall be planted every 20 feet in order to establish a visual buffer between the existing homes and new development.

 D. Building Design and/or Interior-Exterior Treatment Commitments.